Hundreds of civilians killed in Libya fighting as crisis deepens - U.N.

 The toll includes an estimated 100 people killed and 500 wounded in fighting between rival armed groups in Warshefana, an area near Tripoli "perceived to be harbouring many Gaddafi supporters as well as common criminals", between late August and early October.
 A further 170 were killed and hundreds injured in fighting in the Nafusa mountains to the southwest, it said.

 Some 450 people have been killed in Benghazi since fighting escalated in mid-October.
-Hospitals there have been shelled or occupied by armed groups, it said.
+Hospitals there have been shelled or occupied by armed groups and a Red Crescent ambulance was used to carry out a suicide attack on a checkpoint, it said.

 Since mid-October, the Libyan army and forces loyal to former general Khalifa Haftar have been waging a war to retake the eastern coastal city, held by Islamist groups.